DifferentRegulytoryFoundations/The-World-Country/README.md

 3.Decentralized Community of Citizens - Council of Citizens, which is headed by a representative elected from the decentralized community of citizens based on the internal rules of the community.

 Consists of:
+- Accounting capitalization of the world (ACW)
-- Global Community of Decentralized Goods
+- Community of Decentralized Goods
-- Global Community “Your right limits My right”
+- Community “Your right limits My right”

-World Reserve (TWR):
-The World Reserve (WRC) is a commodity backed by liquid instruments designed to cover the inflation of world currencies and issued as a tokenized asset without the possibility of direct earnings by the issuer.

-Original offering: World GDP at time of issue, valued in US dollars.
-The total offer is unlimited
-- TWR emissions are increased by the percentage of world GDP growth minus inflation once a year after receiving a full economic report on the global economy
-- Market sale at the current exchange rate, based on the calculation that 1 dollar equals 1 TWR
-- The market price of the TWR issuer is adjusted to take into account global inflation
-- Combined collateral with debt and debt-free liquid instruments
-- The issuer actively participates in the market without the right to receive income
-- One-time 4% Fund Fee from the initial token sale
-- Annual 0.05% Fund Fee for each year of token ownership (calculated and charged daily based on the token's net asset value)
-- The issuer has the right to lend the asset independently

 World Reserve Currency (WRC):
-Currency in equilibrium value is an emission debt currency with a limited emission principle, divided into market and non-market liquidity where non-market liquidity increases according to GDP growth minus inflation.
+A currency in equilibrium is a debt-issued currency with a limited emission principle, divided into market and non-market liquidity, where non-market liquidity increases in line with GDP growth less inflation.

-1. Currency is issued to the market according to GDP.
+1. Currency is issued into the market in line with GDP.
 2. An equal amount of currency remains with the issuer.
-3. Currency is divided into market and non-market liquidity.
+3. The currency is divided into market and non-market liquidity.

-- Non-market liquidity is divided into debt liquidity for the round Council and debt-free liquidity for the Supreme Council
+- Non-market liquidity is divided into debt for the Round Council and non-debt for the Supreme Council.

-- Market liquidity is used in monetary relations within the market.
+- Market liquidity is used in international monetary relations within the market.

-Debt-free: at the disposal of the High Council
+Debt-free: at the disposal of the Supreme Council
 - can be issued for market liquidity
 - can be withdrawn from market liquidity through a universal wallet tax (working with the world reserve and the correlation of price and purchasing power taken into account)
 Debt: